 An Applet connects two or more apps or devices together.
-It enables you to do something that those apps or devices couldn't do on their own.
+It's an automation or integration/connection between two services that enables you to do something that those services couldn't do on their own.

 - Applets are composed of triggers and actions